Joint Nursing Science Ph.D. Program

 Admission to the Ph.D. program is determined by the Joint Ph.D.
 Oversight Committee who will assess the entire composite of information gained from a variety of sources.
 Each applicant must meet the following criteria and/or provide:

 - An application to the Joint Ph.D.
-Graduate Program.
-The application can be located here (insert link).
+Graduate Program with GradCAS.
+The application can be located here (link to application).

 - Resume or curriculum vitae